Joulence/react-course-learning-app-3/README.md

 ## Usage

 1. To add a new user, fill in the input fields for username and age, and click the 'Add User' button.
-2. To remove a user, click the 'Delete' button next to their username.
-3. To view the list of all users, simply look at the list displayed on the page.
+2. To view the list of all users, simply look at the list displayed on the page.

 ## Technologies Used